otis22/dog-wheelchair/README.md

 Print all details from /wheelchair-stl

-corner_holder_8qnt.stl - 8 need parts
+corner_holder_8.stl - 8 need parts

 For frame: 8mm alu tube.
-For my dog I used 2m tube.
+For my dog I use 2m tube.

 ## Nuts: